Synthux-Academy/spotykach-firmware/README.md

 # Changelog

+### v1.0.0beta_candidate
+- fix for UI freezing
+- fix for switching from Drift to Slice/Reel

 ### v1.0.0alpha2
 - MIDI Start/Stop (can be enabled in config.txt)
 - MIDI Note On.
 The note number is recognized only in Slice mode